 We outline the key steps your organisation can take to stay strong during times of economic and political uncertainty

-Here, we look at seven steps businesses should be taking now to strengthen themselves ahead of any economic slowdown.
+With uncertainty likely for some time to come, we look at seven steps businesses should be taking now to strengthen themselves ahead of economic challenges.

-Patrick Woodman, Head of External Affairs at the CMI, believes that attracting and retaining the best talent is the ideal way for a business to prosper, regardless of any wider economic issues: “You need to hire the right people.
+Patrick Woodman, former head of external affairs at the CMI and expert on the future of work, believes that attracting and retaining the best talent is the ideal way for a business to prosper, regardless of any wider economic issues: “You need to hire the right people.
 Once you achieve this it’s important to retain them by focusing on developing existing talent and making better use of their skillset.”

-Dr John Glen, Director for Customised Executive Development at the Cranfield School of Management, believes that communication is the key to achieving retention.
+Dr John Glen, former director for customised executive development and now visiting fellow at the Cranfield School of Management, believes that communication is the key to achieving retention.
 “In order to keep your best talent during tough times you need to share your vision with them,” he explains.
 “It’s important that your employees understand your strategy, what it means for them and their role in it.
 That way you remove uncertainty, which is likely to reduce the chance of losing key people.

 Procurement is often responsible for a large percentage of an organisation’s spending, but it is important to look beyond simply seeking bigger discounts in order to make efficiencies.

-Nicola Robinson, Knowledge Manager at the Chartered Institute of Procurement and Supply, CIPS believes that a narrow view of procurement efficiency is not helpful: “It’s important to look at unlocking value beyond price reduction,” she says.
+Helen Alder, Knowledge Manager at the Chartered Institute of Procurement and Supply (CIPS) believes that a narrow view of procurement efficiency is not helpful: “It’s important to look at unlocking value beyond price reduction,” she says.
 “Organisations should be concentrating on process improvements, productivity gains and the simplification of what they are doing – that’s where value comes from, and the knock-on effect of this work is usually cost savings that will benefit the business anyway.

 “Value-based procurement is where you align work closely with suppliers and find ways to improve the process to achieve your organisation’s overall goals.”

-A massive 82% of UK CEOs believe that over-regulation is the biggest threat to their business, according to research by PwC .
-And while organisations can’t control new regulations, the CMI’s Woodman believes that equipping key employees with the knowledge required to meet new rules and regulations is worth the investment.
+A massive 77 percent of CEOs in the UK are concerned about uncertainty around policy, report PwC in their annual survey of business leaders.
+And while organisations can’t control new regulations, Woodman believes that equipping key employees with the knowledge required to meet new rules and regulations is worth the investment.

 “Establishing relationships with public bodies is essential to increasing the number and standard of professionally qualified managers and leaders,” Woodman explains.
 “This will vastly improve your prospects for long-term survival, increasing productivity and growth, which are currently undermined by a knowledge shortfall among managers and leaders.
 This is particularly relevant for giving managers the confidence to effectively manage changes that arise as a result of economic changes.”

-Uncertain times tend to increase organisations’ awareness of risk and while it may have taken less of a pivotal role in businesses during recent growth periods, the uncertain economic landscape is likely to see more emphasis put on risk management.
+Uncertain times tend to increase organisations’ awareness of risk and while it may have taken less of a pivotal role in businesses during growth periods, the arrival of the coronavirus and the uncertain economic landscape has seen far more emphasis put on risk management.